indutny/crypto-deck/README.md

   cardCount: 52,
   controller,
   playerCount: 4,
-  index: 0  /* Put player index here, should be less than `playerCount` */ });
+  index: 0,  /* Put player index here, should be less than `playerCount` */

+  /* Optional */

+  /* When no entropy source is availabe at runtime, pre-generated entropy
+   * may be used to seed the Hmac-PRNG
+   */
+  entropy: crypto.getRandomBytes(24)
+});

 p.on('message', (message, target) => {